Rice-Tectonics-Group/Quantification-of-PacificPlate-Hotspot-Tracks/README.md

 # Quantification of Pacific Plate Hotspot Tracks

-This repository contains the data and results of the Tectonics manuscript "Quantification of Pacific Plate Hotspot Tracks Since 80 Ma and the Relative Timing of Eocene Plate Tectonic Events" by Kevin Gaastra, Richard Gordon, and Daniel Woodworth
+This repository contains the data and results of the Tectonics manuscript "Quantification of Pacific Plate Hotspot Tracks Since 80 Ma" by Kevin Gaastra, Richard Gordon, and Daniel Woodworth

 ## Software